 If your breast is constantly being drained by the end of each feeding session, the initial increase in milk production and supply which is governed by demand and supply feedback will be activated.

-Some structural challenges such as tongue-tie in the baby or a mismatch between the size of your their mouth and your nipple-areola complex can hinder adequate feeding.
-It is important that these are found early and addressed by a trained health professional or lactaction specialist.
+Some structural challenges such as tongue-tie in the baby or a mismatch between the size of their mouth and your nipple-areola complex can hinder adequate feeding.
+It is important that these are found early and addressed by a trained health professional or lactation specialist.

 As mentioned above, it is important that the exact instructions for preparing a baby’s formula are followed.
 This prevents them from developing hard stools that are difficult to pass out (constipation).
 Constipation will come up from a concentrated mix of formula.
 On the other hand, a formula mix that’s too dilute will result in their not getting enough calories.